 Communicate and collaborate with patients and other health care providers to optimize patient care.

 This program is designed for health care professionals from multiple disciplines looking to improve their understanding of complex chronic pain management.
-It will be of benefit to those who wish to become familiar with important opioid prescribing practice tools, the Canadian Guidelines for Opioids and strategies for effective management of patients with complex chronic pain.
+It will benefit those who wish to become familiar with important opioid prescribing practice tools, the Canadian Guidelines for Opioids, and strategies for effectively managing patients with complex chronic pain.